 You need a new ERP system but don’t know which one to choose.
 Microsoft Dynamics and NetSuite are two of the most popular ERP systems.
-However, they both have pros and cons, so how do you decide which one is right for you?
+However, they both have pros and cons, so how do you decide which is right for you?

 This blog post explains Microsoft Dynamics vs NetSuite so you can decide which ERP system is right for your business.